 As you may know, there are 9 types of keyboards, ranging from 40 keys to all the way to 104 keys.
-It sometimes confuses users with the fact that which keyboard has how many keys, and how many keys does a 75 keyboard have is one of the confusion most of the users (especially gamers) have whenever they opt for a new keyboard.
+It sometimes confuses users with the fact which keyboard has how many keys, and how many keys a 75 keyboard have is one of the confusion most users (especially gamers) have whenever they opt for a new keyboard.

 Starting off, a keyboard is the most used peripheral of a computer, and it is the main way to provide input to a computer system.
 There are many types of keyboards available, including 104 keys, full size (101 keys), and 87 keys.